rikosintie/CookBook/Aruba/DHCP-Snooping.md

 test# debug destination session
 ```
+If you set the terminal width to 100 or 110 the logging messages will be easier to read:
+`terminal width 110`

+I also like to set the terminal length to 55 or 60 so that I can see more at one time.
+`terminal length 60`

 **A tool for conducting a DHCP Exhaution attack**
 DHCPig is a free, open source tool for testing DHCP security.
 It's worth your time to grab it, set up a lab, and run wireshark